 “I think she’s holding on,” James answered and avoided their gazes.

-Keith looked down, frowned and thought whether his mother did the same.
+Keith frowned and wondered whether his mother had done the same.
 Tom walked silently for a few minutes then began to whistle a merry song as the beach’s gray sky came into view.

-Barnaby walked out onto the sand, stood near the water and turned to face the motley host of ghosts and soldiers who filed out of the woods and lined up horizontally to face him.
+Levi walked out onto the sand, stood near the water and turned to face the motley host of ghosts and soldiers who filed out of the woods and lined up horizontally to face him.
 Victoria continued to hold his hand and her flowers while they waited until all took their places.
-They stretched at least forty yards from Charley who stood at the very left all the way down to John Callis who stood at the very right and was the last to exit the woods other than the two cows.
+They stretched at least forty yards from Charley who stood at the far left all the way down to John Callis who exited the woods last.

-Most smiled, a few began to shed tears, and a few others cheered with laughter.
+Most smiled, a few shed tears, and a few others cheered with laughter.

-Barnaby knelt in the wet sand, Victoria knelt with him, and the others facing him did the same.
-“Dear Lord,” Barnaby began and the others repeated his words, “I have sinned.
-I have not led my life according to the way in which you would have me lead it.
+Levi knelt in the wet sand, Victoria knelt with him, and the others facing him did the same.
+“Dear Lord,” Levi began and the others repeated his words, “I have sinned.
+I have not led my life according to the way in which you wanted me to lead it.
 I have not feared you and I have not kept your commandments.
 I have lived a life in defiance of your goodness and your holiness.
 I have become wicked and sorrowful in your sight.”

-As the group repeated his words, many overcome with emotion began to weep.
-Some of the pirates put their hands on their neighbors back in a sign of support.
+As the men repeated his words, many wept.
+Some of the pirates patted their neighbor’s back in a sign of support.

 “Lord I submit myself to you and humbly ask for your mercy.
 Please forgive me of my transgressions.
 Please bestow on me the gift of the Holy Spirit.
 Create within me a clean heart, O Lord and renew a right spirit within me.
 Lord I accept Christ as my savior.
-I recognize him as the son of God and the only path to salvation.
-Let him come into my heart and cleanse me of all my wickedness.
+I recognize him as the Father’s, Son and the only path to salvation.
+Enter my heart and cleanse me of all my wickedness.
 Please free me from this world so I may one day walk with you in paradise.”

-Barnaby paused to allow those crying to regain their composure.
-Barnaby began to recite the Lord’s Prayer and as he started the sun started to rise behind him and he felt as though these men were finally leaving the darkness and stepping forth into the light.
+Levi paused to allow those crying to regain their composure.
+Levi recited the Lord’s Prayer and as he started the sun rose behind him.
+He felt as though these men were finally escaping the darkness and stepping forth into the light.

 “Our Father, who art in Heaven, hallowed be thine name, thy Kingdom Come, thy will be done, on Earth as it is in Heaven.
 Give us this day our daily bread, and forgive us our trespasses as we forgive those who trespass against us, and lead us not into temptation, but deliver us from evil for thine is the Kingdom, the Power and the Glory, for ever and ever.
 Amen.”

-Every man looked up and wiped their eyes.
+The men wiped their eyes.
 The sun, like the face of God, renewed their spirits.
-They looked to one another and either shook hands or hugged.
-They appeared as men deserted by their actions for years on a lonely island who now received rescued.
+They turned to one another and either shook hands or hugged.
+They appeared as men, deserted for years on a lonely island, who now saw the rescue boats on the horizon.
 They smiled and laughed.
 A few threw their hats in the air while others pulled out their pistols and prepared to let fly with their shot but thought the Lord may frown upon them so they discreetly tucked their guns away.

 “Are we done?”
 Victoria asked.
 “Will I get to see my parents soon?”

-Everyone nodded and Barnaby smiled.
-“Charley, would you accompany me into the water?”
-He picked up Victoria, turned and waded into the creek until the water came to his waist.
+They nodded and Levi smiled.
+“Charley, please accompany me into the water.”
+He picked up Victoria, turned and waded into the bay until the water came to his waist.
 The other pirates remained silent.
 Charley waded out behind them and stood waiting for instruction.

-Barnaby took a deep breath.
-“It is time for you to go now honey.
+Levi took a deep breath.
+“It is time for you to go now, honey.
 Would you like to say good-bye to Charley?”

-Victoria nodded with a frown for though she was very happy to finally be leaving, she could also see how sad it made Barnaby.
-Barnaby handed Victoria over to Charley and he hugged her warmly.
+Victoria nodded with a frown for though her heart yearned for her family, she saw how sad leaving made Levi.
+Levi handed Victoria over to Charley and he hugged her warmly.

 “We’ll both be leaving Victoria.
 I’m sure I will see you when we get there,” Charley reassured her.

 “I hope so.
-I missed you very much when you went away in the woods.”
+I missed you so much when you went away in the woods.”

 “I missed you too.”.

-She turned back to Barnaby and held her arms out for him.
+She turned to Levi and held her arms out for him.
 He quickly pulled her in and hugged her tightly.
 She wrapped her arms around his neck and spoke into his ear.
-“I’m going to miss you too Barnaby.”
+“I’m going to miss you too, Levi.”

-Barnaby rocked her back and forth and began to cry in her long brown hair.
+Levi rocked her back and forth and cried in her long brown hair.
 “I’m going to miss you too honey.”

 She leaned back in his arms to get a look at his face.
-His eyes were red and full of tears.
-He knew this time when she went away, he would not be able to go and find her again.
+Tears filled his red eyes.
+He knew this time when she vanished, he would not find her again.

-“I’m sorry you are so sad,” she whispered and she too began to cry.
+“I’m sorry you are so sad,” she whispered and tears began sliding down her cheeks too.

 “Don’t worry about me, baby.
 I will be okay.
 I don’t want you to cry anymore.
 You have cried far too much.”

-She held up her four flowers she had picked after Barnaby had saved her from Captain Wilcox.
+She held up her four flowers she had picked after Levi had saved her from Captain Wilcox.
 “Do you remember my flowers?” she asked with a quiver in her voice.
-“This one is my dad,” she said pointing again to the larger one, “this one is my mom, this small one is me, and this fourth flower is you,” she explained and Barnaby was forced to smile through his sadness.
+“This one is my dad,” she said pointing again to the larger one, “this one is my mom, this small one is me, and this fourth flower is you,” she explained and Levi smiled despite his sadness.

-He shook his head and laughed through his tears at how remarkable and pure a little girl she was.
+He shook his head and laughed through his tears at how remarkable and pure a soul she had.
 “No honey, I think they will bloom forever.”

 “I love you too Victoria,” he returned choking on his emotion.
-He looked at Charley thinking of the first words Charley had spoken to him, smiled then looked again at Victoria.
-“If I ever had a daughter, I would want her to be just like you.”
+He thought of the first words Charley had spoken to him, smiled, and said, “If I ever have a daughter, I want her to be just like you.”

-Victoria kissed him on the cheek and smiled.
-He hugged her one more time.
+Victoria kissed him on the cheek and he hugged her one more time.